Deesingh92/MSP2-SportsQuiz2023/README.md

 - Git - For version control.

 - Github - To save and store the files for the website.

-- Logo.com - Used to design and create a logo

 - Pexels.com - used to download image artwork for website